realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocamltop)(name async/main.topscript)(part 6))
 ```

-In order to do real work with deferreds, we need a way of sequencing
+In order to do real work with deferreds, we need a way of waiting for
-deferred computations, which we do using `Deferred.bind`.
-First,
+a deferred computation to finish, which we do using `Deferred.bind`.
-let's consider the type-signature of bind.
+First, let's consider the type-signature of bind.

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 7))